 EDEC 460.
 Nursery - Kindergarten Education.
 (PTE) (3).
-This course is designed to acquaint the student with theories and practices for the education of nursery-kindergarten-aged children with an emphasis on curriculum, organization, and scheduling.
+This course is designed to acquaint the student with theories and practices for the education of nursery-kindergarten aged children with an emphasis on curriculum, organization, and scheduling.

 EDEC 462.
 Classroom Management in Early Childhood.
 (3).
 This course is concerned with problems involved in working with young children, paraprofessionals, and parents.
-Enrollment limited to juniors and seniors only.

 EDEC 463.
 Diagnostic Teaching in Early Childhood.
 (3).
 This course is concerned with tools appropriate for measuring a young child's progress in learning and with techniques of individualizing instruction.
-Enrollment limited to juniors and seniors only.
 EDEC 464.
 Introduction to Early Childhood Education.
 (3).
 This course is designed to identify sound educational practices which are predicated upon basic principles of child growth and development.
 Base learnings in child growth and development are translated into implications for teaching, classroom management, curriculum organization, and a positive learning environment.

-Enrollment limited to juniors and seniors only EDEC 467.
+EDEC 467.
 Compensatory Programs in Early Childhood.
 (3).
 This course examines the origin, purpose, and nature of selected model programs designed for compensatory early childhood education.
 Focus is placed upon the sociological and cultural elements which influence the design of programs for educationally disadvantaged children.
-Enrollment limited to juniors and seniors only.